Tower Hamlets Cemetery Park: Today

-The Friends of Tower Hamlets Cemetery Park is an independent charity established in 1990 because there were concerns over the increasing neglect by successive owners.
+Tower Hamlets London Borough Council took over the ownership of the park in 1986.
+The Friends of Tower Hamlets Cemetery Park is an independent charity established in 1990, to preserve, protect and celebrate the site's important role in conservation, heritage and community.
 The charity's main objective is to encourage greater use of this inner urban green space as a sanctuary for people and a place of biodiversity.
 The Friends manage the park under a service-level agreement with the Borough.